 Rockstar’s most recent open world is a true play pit of opportunities.
 At times it feels like every street of the sprawling city is a destination for fun, offering up new types of people to interact with, new terrain to experiment on, and new buildings to explore.

-Whatsmore, each level is being constantly added to over time, with brand new Escalation missions and Elusive Target contracts.
+What’s more, each level is being constantly added to over time, with brand new Escalation missions and Elusive Target contracts.
 Hitman is a sandbox that won’t stop evolving.

 Despite being in Early Access, Scrap Mechanic already has all the makings of a true sandbox hit.
 Like Minecraft, it’s fuelled entirely by your creativity, and how your mind manages to extrapolate the basic features into a mini (or not-so-mini) masterpiece.

-While other building games tend to stick very much to creating fortresses and other stationary objects, Scrap Mechanic encourages momentum with components that move.
-Even your static castle can come to life with elaborate unlocking mechanisms.
+What makes Scrap Mechanic different to other building games is how it encourages momentum with components that move.
+It sets it apart from most other games which tend to stick to creating fortresses and other stationary objects.
+Even your static castle can come to life with elaborate unlocking mechanisms in Scrap Mechanic.
 But it’s the cars, tanks, and hover machines that really demonstrate the depths of its potential.

 The original Elite was one of the first sandboxes, setting the standard for future sandboxes and space sims alike.
 It’s still pretty impressive, even 30 years on, with over 200 worlds to visit and trade with.
-Elite: Dangerous, though, is a galaxy in size, a scale that is both bewildering and extremely intimidating.
+Elite Dangerous, though, is a galaxy in size, a scale that is both bewildering and extremely intimidating.
 Just the scope of the thing is astounding.
 No wonder it’s one of the best space games on PC.